xXNightstalkerXx/rpi-kalivnc-installer/README.md

 # HOW TO USE

 After Installation your VNC Server will spin up automagically after every boot.
-To connect just type in the IP-Adress of your Kali Pi into your VNC Viewer followed by a ":1"
+To connect just type the IP-Adress of your Kali Pi into your VNC Viewer followed by a ":1"

     rpi-kalivnc-uninstaller